-Education allows young people to develop opportunities for their individual lives and develop civic competence.
-Many of society’s unsolved problems (poverty, disenfranchisement, discrimination) manifest themselves in public schools.
-In the past these issues were most present in urban school settings but are now also present in suburban and rural areas.
-TCU Center for Public Education seeks to understand the complexity of public education at the system level and build connections with individual schools.
+Education allows young people to develop opportunities for their individual lives and to achieve civic competence.
+Many of society’s unsolved problems, while manifested in communities and neighborhoods, can also affect schools.
+In the past, these issues were prominent in urban settings but are now present in an array of environments.
+The TCU Center for Public Education seeks to understand the complexity of public education and advocate for action at all levels of the educational process.

 - Offer academic expertise on public education for the purposes of advocacy, policy making, professional development, and leadership.